 Benefits of Joining:

-- Resources available from the ILC include specifications, case studies, utility incentive lists, and educational webinars to help building owners make sound lighting decisions.
+- Access to resources including specifications, case studies, utility incentive lists, and educational webinars to help facility owners and managers make sound lighting decisions.

-- Sites that join the ILC will be recognized on the ILC web site, and those that show exemplary performance will be eligible for awards.
+- Listing on the ILC web site.
+Those that show exemplary performance will be eligible for recognition.

 - Organizations that don't directly own or operate facilities but that support the goals of the ILC can join as Supports, and receive recognition for their involvement.

-Join the ILC as either a Participant (e.g., site owner, manager, or operator) or a Supporter (utility, energy efficiency organization, ESCO, lighting designer/engineer, lighting manufacturer or distributor or other organization that supports the ILC goals).
+Join the ILC as either a Participant (e.g., site owner, manager, or operator) or a Supporter (utility, energy efficiency organization, ESCO, lighting designer/engineer, lighting manufacturer).